Saudattt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 12 writes a script that creates a directory called 'my_dir' with permissions 751 in the working directory
+Task 13 writes a script that changes the group owner to 'school' for the file 'hello'